VEuPathDB/StaticContent/content/common/workshops/VEuPath-Dec2024.md

   <div class="anchor"><a name="Schedule"></a></div>
   <details open>
     <summary><b>Schedule</b> </summary>
-    <p> Zoom channel will open 15 min prior to the workshop start and will remain open for 30 min after the workshop ended for any additional questions from the audience.</p>
+    <p> Zoom channel will open 15 min prior to the workshop start and will remain open for 30 min after the workshop ends each day for any additional questions from the participants.</p>
     <br>
     <table class="hor-minimalist-a">
         <thead>